solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     subscription.
 -   **[Resource groups]**: Resource groups consolidate the individual Azure resources for a given deployment.
 All provisioned Azure resources belong to one resource group.
-In this whitepaper, you will provision a *resource group* in your *subscription* to hold the required resources.
+In this guide, it will be required to provision a *resource group* in an *subscription* to hold the required resources.
-    -   Resource groups have a geographic location that determines where metadata about that resource group is stored
+    -   Resource groups are placed in a geographic location that determines where metadata about that resource group is stored
 -   **Resources**: An Azure resource is an instance of a service.
 An Azure resource belongs to one resource group located in one subscription.